Rich and colorful agriculture is on full display as many agritourism farms and Mississippi attractions welcome visitors to their way of life

 Hernando, MS/Hills Region

-Just minutes south of Memphis sits Cedar Hills Farm, a family owned and operated farm open to the public since 1996.
+More Mississippi attractions await just minutes south of Memphis at Cedar Hills Farm, a family owned and operated farm open to the public since 1996.
 Throughout its history, improvements to the offerings have been made annually to assure the farm’s position as one of the top agritourism businesses in the Mid-South.
-Every season, you’ll find something new to do at the farm.
+Every season, you’ll find something new to do at this farm.
 From berry picking in the summer to the Pumpkin Patch & Corn Maize in the fall, there are fun events throughout the year.

 Pride of the Pond